Omega 3 Foods & Recipes

 People consuming more omega-3-rich foods tend to consume around 5% fewer calories than those who consume less foods high in omega-3s.

-While omega-3s are essential and beneficial, it’s not just the omega-3s that provide the satiety benefit but also the other nutrients, particularly protein, that come with seafood.
+While omega-3s are essential and beneficial, it’s not just the omega-3s that provide the satiety benefit; it’s also the other nutrients—particularly protein—that tag along in most seafood.

 How Much Omega-3 Do You Need?